4d/go-mobile/docs/tutorials/data-formatter/use-formatter.md

 ## Open mobile project

-Go to **Labels & Icons** in Sections, you'll see that a Formatters column is available in the Field Properties:
+Go to **Labels & Icons** in Sections, you'll see that a Formats column is available in the Field Properties area:

 ![Data formatter labels icons](img/data-formatter-labels-icons.png)

 From here, you can select specific formats depending on your needs.
-You can choose between multiple built-in formats:
+You can choose between [multiple built-in formats](../../project-definition/labels-and-icons.md#selecting-a-formatter).

-- **Text**: Text
-- **Date**: Date, Short date, Long date, Full date
-- **Time**: Time, Short time, Duration, Integer number
-- **Boolean**: "No" or "Yes", "False" or "True"
-- **Integer**: Integer number, Decimal number, Real number, Percentage, Ordinal number, Currency $, Currency €, Currency ¥, Spell Out

 Let's define the Available Credit field as a Currency: